masiboo/MyDemoCurrency/README.md

 # My implementation

-This implemented by open JDK 15 and spring boot 2.4.3
+This is implemented by open JDK 15 and spring boot 2.4.3

 This demo API is hosted at Heroku.
 To test the API, Swagger UI is added to test easily.